Monrovia: History

-At the beginning of the 20th century, 2,500 of Monrovia’s 4,000 residents were Americo-Liberian.
-Monrovia was divided into two sectors: Monrovia proper, and Krutown.
-Monrovia proper was where the city's Americo-Liberian population resided; the architectural style of its buildings was reminiscent of that of the southern United States.
+At the beginning of the 20th century 2,500 of Monrovia’s 4,000 residents were Americo-Liberian.
+At that time Monrovia consisted of two sectors: Monrovia proper and Krutown.
+The city's Americo-Liberian population resided in the former sector.
+Because of American settlers' influence the architectural style of its buildings was reminiscent of that of the southern United States.
 Krutown was inhabited mainly by ethnic Krus, but also by Bassas, Grebos and members of other ethnic groups.
-By 1926, ethnic groups from Liberia's interior had begun migrating to Monrovia in search of jobs.
-By 1937, Monrovia’s population had grown to 10,000, and it had 30 police officers.
+By 1926 ethnic groups from Liberia's interior began to migrate outwards toward Monrovia in search of jobs.
+By 1937 Monrovia’s population had grown to 10,000.
+At this time the town had 30 police officers.

-In 1979, the Organisation of African Unity held their conference near Monrovia, and it was chaired by the then president of Liberia, William Tolbert.
-During his term, Tolbert improved public housing in Monrovia and cut in half the tuition fees at the University of Liberia.
-In 1980, a military coup led by Samuel Doe overthrew the Tolbert government and executed many of its members.
+In 1979, the Organisation of African Unity, chaired by the then president of Liberia, William Tolbert, held its conference near Monrovia.
+During his term, Tolbert improved public housing in Monrovia and slashed tuition fees at the University of Liberia in half.
+In 1980 a military coup led by Samuel Doe overthrew the Tolbert government and executed many of its members.
+Tolbert, and others who were killed in the coup, were buried in a mass grave in Palm Grove Cemetery.

-The First Liberian Civil War (1989 to 1997) and Second Liberian Civil War (1999 to 2003) severely damaged many buildings and nearly all the infrastructure in the city, particularly during the siege of Monrovia.
-There were major battles between Samuel Doe's government forces and Prince Johnson's forces in 1990, and during the National Patriotic Front of Liberia's assault on the city in 1992.
-During the wars, many children and youths were forced to be involved in the fighting, and were deprived of any schooling, and afterwards, many of them were left homeless.
+The First Liberian Civil War (1989 to 1997) and Second Liberian Civil War (1999 to 2003) severely damaged the infrastructure of the city.
+Much of the damage occurred during the siege of Monrovia.
+Major battles included clashes between Samuel Doe's government forces and Prince Johnson's forces in 1990 and the National Patriotic Front of Liberia's assault on the city in 1992.
+During these wars young children and youth, deprived of resources and schooling, were forced to involve themselves in the fighting.
+Afterwards, many of them were left homeless.

-In 2002, Leymah Gbowee organized the Women of Liberia Mass Action for Peace, as part of which, in Monrovia, local women gathered in a fish market to pray and sing.
-This movement helped to end the war the following year, and to bring about the election of Ellen Johnson Sirleaf as president of Liberia, which thereby became the first African nation to have a female president.
+In 2002 Leymah Gbowee organized the Women of Liberia Mass Action for Peace, a group consisting of local Monrovian women, who gathered in a fish market to pray and sing.
+This movement helped to end the war the following year and to bring about the election of Ellen Johnson Sirleaf as president of Liberia, which made it the first African nation to have a female president.

-In 2014, the city was affected by the 2014 West Africa Ebola outbreak.
-The Ebola virus epidemic in Liberia was declared to be over on 3 September 2015.
+In 2014 Monrovia was affected by the 2014 West Africa Ebola outbreak.
+The Ebola virus epidemic in Liberia was declared over on 3 September 2015.

 Geography

 Monrovia lies along the Cape Mesurado peninsula, between the Atlantic Ocean and the Mesurado River, whose mouth forms a large natural harbor.
 The Saint Paul River lies directly north of the city and forms the northern boundary of Bushrod Island, which is reached by crossing the "New Bridge" from downtown Monrovia.
-Monrovia is located in Montserrado County and is Liberia's largest city and its administrative, commercial and financial center.
+Monrovia is located in Montserrado County and is Liberia's largest city as its administrative, commercial and financial center.